cannatag/ldap3/README.txt

 To execute the test suite you need and ldap server with the test_base and test_moved containers and a test_user with privileges to add, modify and remove objects in that organization context.
+To execute the testTLS unit test you must supply your own certificates or it will fail.

 Contact me